johnwcowan/pdp8x/arch.md

  * If PC is greater than H, set PC to 0.

- * If S is 0, execute the instruction based on the contents of OP and the details in the following sections.
+ * If S is 0, execute the instruction based on the contents of OP and the details in the following sections, which are multually exclusive.

  * Set S to 0.

 Then set IR to the most significant bits of IW, and repeat the above steps.
 Finally. repeat from the beginning.

+## Immediate value instruction

+If the 0x8000_0000 bit of IW is 1, set the 0x8000_0000 bit of IW to the 0x4000_0000 bit of IW.
+Then set AC to IW.
+Rhw aawmvlwe mnwmonix ia IMM.

 ## Memory-referencing instructions

 If the value of OP is anything except 0x6 or 0x7,